userigorgithub/tic-tac-toe/README.md

 9. Clicking "Reset Score" button resets all scores to 0 so new match can be played.
 10. Clicking "Music ON" button turns music OFF.
 It can be turned ON again by clicking now "Music OFF" button.

+## Possible Extensions
+- Choice to play against computer
+- Have all planets of the solar system and ability to pick which planet to play
+- Use media queries for responsive design

 ## Project Specs
-Project specs and rubric can be found [HERE!](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo.html)
+Project specs and rubric can be found [here](https://frontend.turing.edu/projects/module-1/tic-tac-toe-solo.html), provided by [Turing School of Software and Design](https://turing.edu/).